alexdwagner/jekyll-now/_posts/2016-11-08-A-Regular-Tuesday.md

 ![Inez floor](/images/IMG_5487.jpg)

-Working on a post about Radical Networks.
-Got some good interview footage of the Rad Netz founders, so maybe possibly a video soon as well?
+Working on a post about [Radical Networks](www.radicalnetworks.org) and a video edit about their [Playable Fashion]() program.
+Got some good interview footage of the Rad Netz founders at the event, so maybe possibly a video soon as well?

 -----